Wolverine goes ninjanote By the way, in the movie, he's instructed to wield the sword with both hands.

 Who Wants to Live Forever?: Exploited by Ichirō Yashida to convince Logan to accept his "gift" of growing old and dying so he can live beyond his natural life span.

 Wolverine Claws: Wolverine's weapons of choice are still the metal claws that pop out of his hands.

-Your Cheating Heart: Noburo Mori with a couple of prostitutes, something that greatly angers Logan.
-Though it's more because this behavior reveals that he's actually involved in the plot against his fiancee.
+Your Cheating Heart: While Mariko is missing, Noburo Mori's partying with hookers, something that greatly angers Logan.
+Though it's more because this behavior reveals that he's involved in the plot against his fiancée.

 Zettai Ryouiki: Yukio has a grade B when she first confronts Logan in the beginning.